xiangp126/CrossLv/README.md

 ### Illustrate
-- This project aims to provide and persist **Cosy Working Environment** quickly and easily
+- This project aims to provide and persist **Cosy Working Environment** on Linux and Mac
 - Release more time on coding itself rather than installing tools time and time again boringly
 - Done everything even from fresh OS installation all in one
 - Different mode fit for different need